ananyan/ananyan.github.io/_posts/2020-08-09-designresearch.md

 ---
 layout: post
-title: Becoming a researcher of engineering design
+title: Research in engineering design
 excerpt_separator: <!--more-->
 ---
 Research in engineering design theory and methodology tends to be pretty hard to explain, especially